Sophie Ecclestone: Early life

-In 2013 she started playing for the Cheshire women's county team.
+Meanwhile, in 2013, Ecclestone started playing for the Cheshire women's county team.
 She was then spotted by Lancashire, for which she signed and made her top-level domestic debut in 2015 at the age of 16.

 Career

 Domestic

 In April 2022, she was bought by the Manchester Originals for the 2022 season of The Hundred.

 International

-Ecclestone was then fast-tracked into England's Academy squad.
-In 2016, still aged 16, she was selected for the England Academy winter squad, and went on her first tour abroad, to Sri Lanka with the Academy.
-During that tour, and despite suffering from homesickness, she took 16 wickets for the Academy in a tri-series against Australia A and Sri Lanka A, including four wickets in a match against the latter team in Panagoda.
+Ecclestone was fast-tracked into England's Academy squad.
+In 2016, still aged 16, she was selected for the England Academy winter squad, and went on her first tour abroad, to Sri Lanka with the academy.
+During that tour, and despite suffering from homesickness, she took 16 wickets for the academy in a tri-series against Australia A and Sri Lanka A, including four wickets in a match against the latter team in Panagoda.

 On 3 July 2016, she made her WT20I debut at the age of 17, during Pakistan's tour of England.
 During that match, she had the good fortune to take her first wicket with a full toss.
 In September 2016 she was named in the England women's One Day International squad for their tour to the West Indies the following month.

 As the 2017 Women's Cricket World Cup approached, Ecclestone was in contention for selection to play for England, the ultimate winner of the tournament.
 However, she was still 17 years old, and had another round of exams to go before finishing school.
 Ecclestone, her parents and England's then coach Mark Robinson therefore decided that she would not play for England that summer.